How Turkey’s failed coup unfolded, hour by hour

 President Recep Tayyip Erdogan swiftly blamed his one-time ally, U.S.-based Muslim cleric Fethullah Gulen, who is in exile in the U.S. and denies the allegations that he was behind the coup.
 The two had a public falling out in 2013, when Gulen’s organization was declared a terror organization and a clampdown began.

-On the night the coup unfolded, the events made little sense to those watching.
-Many turned to the news to make sense of what was happening, while others lined up at stores and ATMs, unsure if the country would function the next day.
+On the night the coup event unfolded, the events made little sense to those watching and the culprit was far from clear.
+People turned to the news to make sense of what was happening.
+Many lined up at stores and ATMs, unsure if the country would function the next day.
 Istanbul and Ankara residents took cover in their homes as they heard the unusual sound of sonic booms from fighter jets.

-Heeding a call from the president, thousands of people took to the streets to oppose the coup plotters.
+Heeding a call from the president, thousands of people took to the streets to stand up to the coup plotters.
 Some 250 people were killed and 2,193 injured.
-Thirty-five coup plotters were also killed in clashes.
+At least 34 coup plotters also died.

 Based on reporting from that night, along with information from the state-run Anadolu news agency and the Turkish president’s office, here is an account of how the July 15-16 coup unfolded (all times local):

 A group of soldiers closes off two Istanbul bridges that connect the part of Turkey that’s in Asia to the part that’s in Europe, leading to a Friday night traffic jam and prompting social media speculation about a potential terror attack.
 Military jets are heard flying over the capital Ankara and shots are fired at army headquarters.